LTE Group's City Campus Manchester

-Delivering one of the largest investments in further education and skills in Manchester for more than 30 years
+The largest investment in further education and skills in Manchester for 30 years

-The four story building will house two cutting-edge industry-standard theatres, film studios, media, computing and editing suites, plus recording and photography studios, dance studios and rehearsal rooms as well as bespoke practical spaces for hospitality, media make-up and special effects.
-It will be situated at the corner of New Bridge Street and Great Ducie Street, opposite Manchester Arena.
+Covering four storeys, it houses two cutting-edge industry-standard theatres, as well as film studios, media, computing and editing suites.
+Students also benefit from recording and photography studios, dance studios and rehearsal rooms as well as bespoke practical spaces for hospitality, media make-up and special effects.

-Lisa O’Loughlin, Principal at The Manchester College said
+Lisa O’Loughlin, principal of The Manchester College and UCEN Manchester, said:

 Anthony Dillon, managing director for Willmott Dixon in the north, said: